What to Pack in Your Hospital Bag

 - Nursing bras.
 Bring the soft stretchy ones without molded cups, as your breast size will be changing rapidly in those first days.

-- Sweatpants or joggers.
+- Comfy leggings.
 You could spend all day in the hospital gown, or in your nighty, but why would you want to?
-Dark colored sweatpants are an ideal option for those early postpartum days, because they provide more room than leggings or yoga pants for those giant sanitary pads and ice packs you will be using.
+Dark colored leggings with high waistband are an ideal option for those early postpartum days, because they provide gentle support and coverage for your midsection.

 - Tops.
 We think roomy V-neck tees work best, but go with whatever feels right for you.
 Just keep the breastfeeding access in mind when deciding.